News & Announcements Educational ExcellenceCampus & FacilitiesSenior Leadership TeamCollege CorporationStaff VacanciesAlumni

 This A Level covers a range of social and cultural topics that relate to the countries where Spanish is spoken, such as changes in family; sexism and the rights of the LGBT community.

 You will be using a range of skills to study both these topics and the film Volver as well as the novel Como Agua Para Chocolate or La Casa de Bernarda Alba.
 As a research project in your second year, you will be able to choose a topic related to a Spanish-speaking country to discuss in your speaking exam.
 Weekly speaking sessions with a native speaker will help build up your confidence and improve your fluency.
 We currently offer a residential trip to Seville.

 Lessons are varied, with an emphasis on communication, but accurate grammar too.
 You will have access to online resources at home and in college in order to support your progress.
 Spanish can be studied in combination with any course.
 Graduates in Spanish are in high demand and languages students’ skills are highly valued by both universities and employers.
 Wyke students have gone on to university to read Hispanic Studies; Law with Spanish; International Relations and Linguistics.

 Most of your lessons will be delivered in Spanish and half of them will take place in the computer room where online resources, such as Kerboodle are often used.

-Students study technological and social change, looking at diversity and the benefits it brings.
-They will study highlights of the artistic culture of Spain, including music and cinema, and learn about political engagement in the countries where the language is spoken.
-In addition, students explore the influence of the past on present-day communities.
-Throughout their studies, they will learn the language in the context of the country and the issues and influences which have shaped them.
-Students will study a text and a film and have the opportunity to carry out independent research on an area of their choice.
+As a Spanish student, you will study technological and social change, looking at diversity and the benefits it brings.
+You will also study highlights of the artistic culture of Spain, including music and cinema, and learn about political engagement in the countries where the language is spoken.
+In addition, you will explore the influence of the past on present-day communities.
+Throughout your studies, you will learn the language in the context of the country and the issues and influences which have shaped them.
+You will study a text and a film and have the opportunity to carry out independent research on an area of their choice.
 Assessment tasks will be varied and cover listening, reading, speaking and writing skills.

 • Aspects of Spanish society: current trends and issues